A Simple Strategy to Boost Your Profits While Limiting Your Risk

 Covered calls are one of the easiest ways you can boost your income without taking on too much risk.

 Unfortunately, most investors won’t even consider doing it.
-That’s usually due to a misconception about options — or the risk involved.
+That’s usually due to a misconception about options — and the risk involved.

 Let’s dive in…